 Resident Coordinator’s welcome

-Papua New Guinea joined the UN on October 10th, 1975 and the UN formally established a presence in the country in 1981.
-In 2015 there are fourteen UN agencies and non-resident UN agencies supporting work in Papua New Guinea.
-We work with government (national and sub-national) and other development partners to help the country achieve its development goals.
+Papua New Guinea joined the United Nations on October 10th, 1975 and the United Nations formally established a presence in the country in 1976.
+There are twenty resident and non-resident United Nations agencies, funds and programmes working in Papua New Guinea.
+We work with the Government at the national and sub-national levels as well as with other development partners to support the country to attain its development goals.

-If you have suggestions for how the UN can improve its support for the development of Papua New Guinea, or if you would like any additional information about UN activities, please contact us using the details on the 'Contact us' page – we’d love to hear from you.
+If you have suggestions for how we can improve our support, or if you would like any additional information, please contact us using the details on the 'Contact us' page – we would love to hear from you.

 United Nations Resident Coordinator in Papua New Guinea